Thank you for being one of O’Neil Real Estate’s valued commercial tenants.

 For repairs that are the tenants responsibility (this includes air-conditioning, rollers doors, fire equipment servicing and gutter cleaning) it is a requirement that annual servicing be arranged with qualified contractors.
 Your lease will require you to provide evidence of this during the tenancy.

 An emergency is defined as something that may harm someone, cause further damage to the property if left unattended, or affecting the supply of essential services (water, power etc).
 In the event of an emergency, please contact our office immediately.
-Should an emergency occur outside of our office hours, refer to the Emergency Plan enclosed (additional copies may be downloaded from our website).

 In most cases rent reviews will be conducted on a 12 monthly basis and you will be notified of any changed in writing.
 Dates that reviews will be conducted and the method by which they will be calculated can be found in your lease agreement.